microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 Use the Postman script to set up the index using the following variables for Postman

+Make sure you use the service name for your Cognitive Search Instance as well as its admin key

 | Variable Name  | Variable Value     |
 |----------------|--------------------|
 | apiVersion     | 2023-10-01-Preview |